Enabling churches, organizations, businesses, families, and marriages to find resolution.

 - If mediation is unsuccessful, the parties may proceed to Christian arbitration, which means that one or more arbitrators will hear their case and render a legally binding decision.

 Christian conciliation is effectively used to settle a wide variety of disputes and reconcile relational conflicts.
 These disputes include contract, landlord tenant, real estate, employment, credit debit, professional conflicts. and personal injury.
 They also include family, church, and relational offenses ranging from misunderstandings and broken trust to the most severe relational offenses.
-The monetary claims in these cases have ranged from nothing to several million dollars.
+The monetary claims in these cases can range from nothing to several million dollars.

 Individual/Family Case Examples